 Once the interview was completed, did the interviewer spend a few additional minutes informing you about the position?
 This can be a very clear indication of the interview not being a success.
 If their mind is made up about you not being fit for the role then they will skip these details.

 It is a harsh truth but one that we need to acknowledge as a professional.
 It is not always possible to acquire what we set out to achieve.
-Nevertheless, you learn and work upon anything that is lacking thanks to these experiences.
+Nevertheless, you learn and work on anything that is lacking thanks to these experiences.

 An interview should not be treated merely as a way to prove yourself as a worthy candidate.
 Through it, you can also your interest and enthusiasm in the field and for working with the organization.
 If you do not ask any questions of your own about the workplace and its responsibilities it shows disregard.